Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Service/Metrics-Server.md

 The Kubernetes Metrics Server is a vital component for monitoring resource usage within a Kubernetes cluster.
-- It collects metrics from the kubelets running on each node and exposes these metrics through the Kubernetes API server.
+- It collects metrics from the kubelets
+- Expose these kubelet metrics to the kube api server.
 - These metrics are primarily used for autoscaling purposes, such as with the Horizontal Pod Autoscaler (HPA) and Vertical Pod Autoscaler (VPA).

 ## **Overview**